 The model proposed in this section is developed using a microeconomic framework and ultimately serves to evaluate the excess demand for healthcare services.
 Considering the complexities of measuring health, from a conceptual point of view as well as an instrumental one, we approach it using healthcare provision as a proxy.
-Healthcare provision will include all those services performed by healthcare professionals aimed towards an individual or a group of individuals with the main objective of facilitating the recovery of the biological, psychological and social functions.
+Healthcare provision will include all those services performed by healthcare professionals aimed towards an individual or a group of individuals with the main objective of facilitating the recovery of biological, psychological and social functions.
 The demand for healthcare services is not a goal in itself but instead the demand for a sought-after good: health.
 Therefore, the demand for health services can be understood as a derived demand from the demand for health.
+This analysis will allow us to explain from a microeconomic viewpoint what waiting lists depend upon and how factors such as supply (for example, increases or decreases in budget) or demand (variations in income, employment, morbidity, etc) can affect said function.
 What follows is an analysis of the healthcare market, its particular conditions as well as the fundamental components of supply and demand.

-2.1.
-HEALTHCARE DEMAND
+2.1 Healthcare Demand